brownj47/team-generator/README.md

 ## Description

 A command line application using node.js.
 Allows a user to build an html page populated with cards representing members of a corporate team.
+To create this application I used node.js, the npm packages inquirer and jest, and the built in fs package.
+I made use of async and await to handle promises, and learned a lot about synchronicity in javascript.

 See this link for a video walkthrough of the application: https://drive.google.com/file/d/15gGOm6g41SsOHeDN8RZlLTqz2vLSIMnC/view

 ## Table of Contents